This Former SNL Star Is Sick of Being Called ‘Quirky’

 What inspired Mr. Roosevelt?

 I wanted to have a character who was having a hard time connecting with people.
-She’s using comedy to try and connect with people but it’s not quite working in the way that she hoped it would, but by the end of the movie she kind of gets over herself and there’s a level of setting herself aside which helps her connect.
-And when I was sitting down to write the script I knew I wanted to set my first film in Austin, I had always planned on coming back to my college town and sort of pay homage to the city, especially because so much of my complicated adolescence took place there.
+She’s using comedy to try and connect with people but it’s not quite working in the way that she hoped it would; but by the end of the movie, she kind of gets over herself and there’s a level of setting herself aside which helps her connect.
+And when I was sitting down to write the script, I knew I wanted to set my first film in Austin.
+I had always planned on coming back to my college town and sort of paying homage to the city, especially because so much of my complicated adolescence took place there.

 Have you ever had someone tweet during a sexual encounter?